WillemToorenburgh/owi-ansible-test/README.md

 # owi-ansible-test
 Technical assessment for OWI - Ansible

-## Notes from Willem

-This was built on my home workstation running NixOS, which makes the dependency management of the repo a little non-standard.
-If you're evaluating this on a Windows machine, using Nix on WSL may be the easiest method to replicate my working setup.
-If there's time after I complete this evaluation task, I'll try to add some Windows-friendly repo setup steps.

 ## Objective

 Run Grafana and Prometheus using Docker on Ubuntu Server 24.04.1 LTS.